 I bought ticket at the tabaccheria shop on the ground floor where there was a big sign saying Malpensa Express €7.
 There still is a little work going on at this train station so my directions might change, but at least for now, you head on out the door by the tabaccheria shop, walk straight ahead until you reach a main street, and then turn left or just follow everyone with luggage and you will find the Malpensa Express buses.

-Warning - in my experience, the bus drivers are not always so friendly at the train station.
+In my experience, the bus drivers are not always so friendly at the train station.
 As I approached the first bus, the bus driver in a grouchy voice told me to go to the next bus.
 At the next bus, the guy standing in front of the door at the bus took my ticket and stamped it.
 While he was stamping it, I was unable to avoid inhaling a bit of his stinky lit cigarette.
 He seemed oblivious as I noticed uncomfortable reactions from other bus riders as they either had their tickets stamped or bought tickets from this guy.
 He also said just one word - "La", which meant there, referring to the fact that you had to go around to the other side to store your bags in the storage compartment under the bus.
 The guy by the baggage storage area, who turned out to be our bus driver, was friendlier.
-He will ask you if you are going to Terminal 1 or 2.
+He asked everyone if you were going to Terminal 1 or 2.
 Terminal 2 is first.
 Terminal 1 is the terminal where most people depart.

 The bus was pretty full.
 I was fortunate to find a seat not too far from the front of the bus.
 I was even more fortunate to be one of the few who ended up with an empty seat next to me for the ride.
 I took the following photo of three girls trying to figure out directions on a big map while two guys look on in Milan at a red light.

 Because I stayed at the same airport hotel last summer, I knew just where to go once we arrived at Terminal 1.
 I called the hotel as instructed when I arrived and was told that the shuttle would arrive in 15-20 minutes.
-I was not very happy to hear this since last year I waited 25 minutes and two other women who were already waiting when I arrived waited one hour for the shuttle to arrive.
+I hoped this would not be like last year when I waited 25 minutes in a thunder and lightening storm and two other women waited for one hour.
 The hotel is only a 5 minutes drive to the airport.

 This is where I stood for 40 minutes waiting for the shuttle to arrive.
 The only good thing I can say about this year's wait was that it was not thundering and lightening outside this time.